jonlpersson/ed-latimore/site/_posts/2021-03-21-how-to-overcome-fear-7-lessons-from-boxing.md

 Now, instead of focusing on the fear and anxiety, you felt before and/or during the encounter, you mainly focus on and remember the satisfaction and growth.

 This behavior is automatically present in thrill-seekers, adrenaline junkies, and people who love scary movies.
-It's not that they don’t experience fear like the person who enjoys bungee jumping or roller coasters.
+It’s not that they don’t experience fear like the person who enjoys bungee jumping or roller coasters.
 It’s just that they identify more with the positives surrounding the event—the social bonding or feelings of admiration that comes from onlookers—than the fear itself.

 Their fear response is completely different than other people.
 In other words, they feel fear but they enjoy it.